To be a zen trader is to trade in a state of grace. But how?

 Because the future is always open to new possibilities.

 So everything is perfect the way it is now.
 In the short term, “good” outcomes will confirm some of your ideas, positive habits and qualities, and help you build confidence.
 “Bad” outcome will get you wisdom and help you make smarter decisions in the future.

 When you understand that, you also understand how futile it is to label events and outcomes as good or bad.
 You just flow with whatever is.
 You’re a zen trader.

 6. Pick up a daily formal meditation practice.

-The real way to develop a mind that clings to nothing is to continue to let go.
+The real way to become a zen trader is to develop a mind that clings to nothing.
+And to do that, you must continue to let go.
 It’s always about letting go.
 Moment after moment, noticing the clinging and then letting go.
 Again, and again.

-As long as there is attachment to things that are unstable, unreliable, changing and impermanent, there will be suffering – when these things inevitably change, when they cease to be what you want them to be.
+As long as there is attachment to things that are unstable, unreliable, changing, and impermanent, there will be misery because these things will inevitably change and cease to be what you want them to be.